 As such, this means you’ll find much of Europe full of tourists, especially in the high season.
 Don’t let this scare you off, however, as there are still plenty of places to seek out that offer some reprieve from the crowds that flock to the major cities.

 There is a well-beaten trail and this is because there are cities in Europe that you simply cannot miss including the likes of London, Paris, Amsterdam, Madrid, Munich and Dublin, to name a few.

 If you want a unique experience, then you should head to Europe in December.
-While the Christmas Markets in Germany are the most famous, you can celebrate in many towns throughout Europe.
-It's also popular to take a Christmas Markets cruise too.
+While the Christmas Markets in Germany are the most famous, you can find plenty of Christmas Markets in Europe to enjoy.
+It’s also popular to take a Christmas Markets cruise too.

 There is no shortage of great things to do in Europe during your visit and the biggest problem you’ll face is fitting them all into your itinerary.

 Each city has it’s own offering and unique things to check out during a visit, so be sure to look at our city guides once you decide where you’re itinerary will take you.

 DRIVE THE WILD ATLANTIC WAY: (Ireland) The 2500km Wild Atlantic Way leads you to the very best on the west coast of Ireland.
 This includes Killarney, the Ring of Kerry, the Skellig Islands, the Dingle Peninsula, Donegal, the Cliffs of Moher, Galway, the Connemara Peninsula and so much more.